practicalli/clojure/clojure-tools/install/community-tools.md

 ![Practicalli Clojure deps.edn banner](https://raw.githubusercontent.com/practicalli/graphic-design/live/practicalli-clojure-deps.png)

 [practicalli/clojure-deps-edn]({{ book.P9IClojureDepsEdn }}) provides a user wide configuration for Clojure CLI tools, providing a range of community tools to support Clojure and ClojureScript development.

-Qualified keywords are used to provide descriptive alias names that group tools by their use and minimize the amount of cognitive load required to remember how to use them.
+Alias names are designed with qualified keywords which provides context for the use of an alias (project, repl, env, test, inspect).
+These keywords help with discovery and reduce cognitive load required to remember their purpose.

+This configuration supports all your local development projects.
+For remote environments or [Continuous Integration services](/continuous-integration/), include practicalli/clojure-deps-edn in the environment build or copy specific aliases to the project `deps.edn` configuration of a project.

 ## Install